minnehonk/minnehonk.github.io/index.markdown

 **Reverie Block Party**

-"In the Spirit of MayDay Block Party" [outside Reverie](geo:44.939557,-93.252785) has a musical lineup from 2pm-9pm, including MinneHONK! bands Brass Solidarity at 4pm and Brass Messengers at 8pm.
+"In the Spirit of MayDay Block Party" outside Reverie Cafe + Bar (1517 E 35th St) has a musical lineup from 2pm-9pm, including MinneHONK! bands Brass Solidarity at 4pm and Brass Messengers at 8pm.
 More information at [reveriempls.com/mayday](https://www.reveriempls.com/mayday).